suchitsharma2004/Apollo-auto-remove/VERCEL_DEPLOY.md

 ### 🐛 Troubleshooting

 #### Common Issues:

+**"Cloning error" during deployment:**
+1. Try the Manual Deploy option instead of one-click
+2. Make sure you're logged into GitHub and Vercel
+3. Check if the repository is public (required for one-click deploy)
+4. Use Vercel CLI as alternative: `npm i -g vercel && vercel`

+**Other Issues:**
 - **API CORS Error**: The API endpoints include CORS headers
 - **404 on API calls**: Check that `/api/` routes are working
 - **Build fails**: Ensure all dependencies are in package.json